Why scholars are diagramming neural network models

-Perhaps due to the complexity of these systems, there are a number of diagrammatic representational choices that are made by different authors attempting to express different things.
 Given the social nature of research, it is curious that there is not more prevalent "copying" or adoption of informal diagrammatic encoding conventions, or even convenience-based similarity caused by the use of popular diagramming tools.
 Given that it would be practically easier for authors to directly copy existing styles, it is unlikely to be chance, but rather we argue that there must be a compelling reason for authors to be creating such different diagrammatic representations.

 A partial explanation for heterogeneity could be a lack of appropriate diagramming tools.
 In a recent interview study involving technical domain experts, \citet{ma2020domain} found that "To illustrate concepts effectively, experts find appropriate visual representations and translate concepts into concrete shapes.
 This translation step is not supported explicitly by current diagramming tools".
-This does not explain why AI software system diagrams are so heterogeneous compared to other domains, nor does it explain the lack of informal conventions.
+This does not explain why NN diagrams are so heterogeneous compared to diagrams in other scholarly domains, nor does it explain the lack of informal conventions.

 \citet{nefdt2020puzzle} argues that the state of understanding of AI systems is such that "meaningful components" and compositional structures have not been established for deep neural networks.
 He does not extend his argument to the entire system, focusing instead on the mathematical "black box" that is a deep neural network.
 If we adopt this stance over an increased scope, this would seem to support the claim that there is an underlying cognitive reason for the differences in representations.
 As such, we argue that insight into the current state of understanding can be gained partially \textit{as a result of} the current "epistemic opacity", and therefore allows an insight into the representational priorities of the author.